trioderegion/warpgate/README.md

 * `type` {String} : See table below.
 * `label` {String}: the displayed text for this input.
 Accepts HTML.
 * `options`: See table below.
+* `value`: Primitive to be returned as the value for `radio` and `checkbox` type inputs.
+Returns false if unselected/unchecked.

 `return value` {Array of *}: Length and order mirrors the input `data` array.
 The type of the elements is shown on the table below.